Golden46/InventorySystem/docs/tutorial.md

 ```
 <br>

-The `SwapItems` function first checks if the items being swapped are both in the Items list.
-If they are it will get the index of the first item and put it into a a placeholder variable for use later.
-It then gets the index of the second item and sets the first item to that index.
-Lastly it will place the second item into the index of the first item.
+The `SwapItems` function first checks if the items being swapped are both in the `Items` list.
+If they are, it will get the index of the `fromItem` and put it into the placeholder variable `idx` for use later.
+It then gets the `index` of the `toItem` and sets the `fromItem` to that position.
+This is why we needed to store the `fromItem` index in that placeholder variable.
+The `fromItem` index is now the same as what the `toItem` index was at the start.
+We need the old position which is stored in the `idx` variable.
+So, lastly it will place the `toItem` into the position where the `fromItem` was originaly using the placeholder variable.

 >[!WARNING]
 > You need to have that placeholder variable.
-If you switch the first two items before getting both of the indexes then when you go to get the second items index it will have already changed and you will have no reference of where it came from.
+If you move the `fromItem` before storing its `index` in a placeholder variable then when you go to slot the `toItem` into its index it will have changed and you will be slotting the `toItem` back into its original position.
 ```cs
 public void SwapItems(InventoryItem fromItem, InventoryItem toItem) {